SoulWorkerResearch/swp-loader/README.md

 ## What the...

 That's what we're all here for.
-Dll library for loading plugins into this wonderful game..
+Dll library for loading plugins into this wonderful game...

 ## How to